-An institution may apply for candidacy only after the Commission has reviewed the report of eligibility and the visiting team's report and determined that the institution is eligible to do so.
-Once the Commission has determined that the institution is eligible, Commission staff will work closely with the institution on the formal application for candidacy.
+An institution may apply for candidacy only after it has been determined that the institution is eligible to do so.
+Once the institution has been declared eligible, Commission staff will work closely with the institution on the formal application for candidacy.